Amirhosseintsh80/Improve_Aslam_Ahmad_CPHM/README.md

 ## 5. Censoring Level

-Modify the censoring parameter
+Modify

 ```r
 tau
 ```

 Different values generate different censoring percentages used throughout the simulation study.

 ---

 ## 6. Number of Monte Carlo Replications

-Increase or decrease
+Modify

 ```r
 N.sim
 ```

-for more accurate Monte Carlo estimates.
+to increase or decrease the number of simulation replications.

 ---

 ## 7. Regression Coefficients

-The true regression coefficients are specified through
+Specify the true coefficient vector

 ```r
 beta
 ```

-Users may define any sparse or dense coefficient vector.
+Users may define any sparse or dense coefficient configuration.

 ---

 ## 8. Random Seed

-For reproducibility, change
+For reproducibility,

 ```r
 set.seed(...)
 ```

-to generate independent simulation runs.
+may be changed to generate independent simulation runs.

 ---

 # Applying the Method to Real Data

-Before fitting the proposed constrained Cox model, the standard assumptions of the Cox proportional hazards model should be verified.
+Before applying the Improved Aslam–Ahmad estimator, the assumptions of the Cox proportional hazards model should be carefully evaluated.

 ## Step 1.
-Fit the Initial Cox Model
+Fit the Standard Cox Model

-Fit the ordinary Cox proportional hazards model using all available predictors.
+Fit the ordinary Cox proportional hazards model using all candidate predictors.

 ---

 ## Step 2.
 Assess Overall Model Adequacy

-Before variable selection, evaluate whether the Cox model provides an adequate fit to the data.
+Evaluate whether the Cox model adequately represents the observed survival data.

-Possible goodness-of-fit procedures include
+Recommended diagnostic methods include:

 - Cox–Snell residual analysis
 - Deviance residual plots
 - Martingale residual diagnostics
-- Other appropriate goodness-of-fit tests
+- Other appropriate goodness-of-fit procedures

-Only proceed if the Cox model adequately represents the data.
+Proceed only if the Cox model demonstrates an acceptable fit.

 ---

 ## Step 3.
 Check the Functional Form of Continuous Covariates

-Verify that continuous predictors satisfy the required functional form.
+Verify the linearity assumption for continuous predictors.

-Possible approaches include
+Common approaches include:

 - Martingale residual plots
 - Restricted cubic splines
 - Fractional polynomial models
 - Component-plus-residual diagnostics

-If strong nonlinearity is detected, appropriate transformations or spline terms should be incorporated before model selection.
+If nonlinear relationships are detected, appropriate transformations or spline functions should be incorporated before variable selection.

 ---

 ## Step 4.
 Variable Selection

-After confirming that the Cox model assumptions are reasonable, perform variable selection.

-A recommended approach is to use the LASSO Cox regression model
+After confirming model adequacy, perform variable selection using the LASSO Cox regression model.

 ```text
 LASSO Cox Regression
 ```

-The selected variables correspond to coefficients that remain non-zero after penalization.
+Predictors with non-zero estimated coefficients are retained.

-Variables whose estimated coefficients shrink exactly to zero are considered inactive predictors.
+Predictors whose coefficients shrink exactly to zero are regarded as inactive variables.

 ---

 ## Step 5.
-Construct the Constraint Matrix
+Construct the Equality Constraint Matrix

-Based on the LASSO results,
+Use the LASSO results to construct the restriction matrix.

-- coefficients selected by LASSO remain unrestricted;
+- Variables selected by LASSO remain unrestricted.
-- coefficients shrunk to zero are treated as equality constraints.
+- Variables with zero coefficients are treated as equality constraints.

-These zero coefficients define the constraint matrix used in the proposed constrained estimation procedure.
+These constraints define the restricted parameter space for the proposed estimator.

 ---

 ## Step 6.
-Fit the Proposed Constrained Estimator
+Estimate the Improved Aslam–Ahmad Estimator

-Run the constrained estimation algorithm using
+Fit the proposed estimator using

 - the survival outcome,
 - the selected predictors,
-- and the constraint matrix constructed from the LASSO results.
+- and the equality constraint matrix.

-The resulting estimator incorporates both data-driven variable selection and prior equality constraints.
+The resulting estimator combines restricted maximum partial likelihood estimation with adaptive shrinkage.

 ---